60+ Traditional Greek Foods to Try (IMMEDIATELY)

 27. Keftethes

-A white bowl with Greek Keftethes and pasta.
+A white bowl with Keftethes and pasta.

 PHOTO: EZUME IMAGES/SHUTTERSTOCK